mat-expansion-panel is Angular Material's accordion component — mat-accordion coordinates open/close policy across its panel children

 <ng-template matExpansionPanelContent>

-<input matInput type="password" formControlName="currentPassword" />
+<input matInput type="password" formControlName="currentPassword" autocomplete="current-password" />

 <mat-error *ngIf="settingsForm.get('currentPassword')?.hasError('required')">

-Password is required to save changes
+Current password is required to save changes

 </mat-error>